purushottamkrmehta/supplychain_on-Solana/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+## Note

-note: i have used solana blockhain fro making this project.
+Note : i have used solana blockhain fro making this project.
-note: we are generating nfts using solana blockchin. note:nft contains qr image containg token address of nfts anf product details in attributes;
+Note : we are generating nfts using solana blockchin.
+Note :nft contains qr image containg token address of nfts anf product details in attributes;